Discover how HubSpot Marketing Hub can revolutionize social media marketing. Automate multi-channel postings and leverage AI to maximize engagement.

 1. Update your page template.

-Pick the template that has default buttons and tabs best aligned with your business type and your goals.
+When using Facebook Social Media for B2B, pick the template that has default buttons and tabs best aligned with your business type and your goals.
 Fully utilize the included tabs.
 You can customize these tabs later to support more specific aspects of your business, like services offered or a custom app.

 2. Have a recognizable profile picture.